junxit/us-congress-bills-111/bill.md

   - **(2)** technologies and processes likely to achieve the greatest increases in water use efficiency and conservation.
 - **(c)** *Minority Serving Institutions* In the execution of this program, the Assistant Administrator may award extramural grants to institutions of higher education and shall encourage participation by Minority Serving Institutions.

 ## § 4.
-Strategic Research Plan
+Strategic research plan

-- **(a)** *In general* The Assistant Administrator shall coordinate the development of a strategic research plan (in this Act referred to as the “plan”) for the water use efficiency and conservation research and development program established in section 3 with all other Environmental Protection Agency research and development strategic plans.
+- **(a)** *In General* The Assistant Administrator shall coordinate the development of a strategic research plan (in this Act referred to as the “plan”) for the water use efficiency and conservation research and development program established in section 3 with all other Environmental Protection Agency research and development strategic plans.
 - **(b)** *Plan Contents* The plan shall—
   - **(1)** outline research goals and priorities for a water use efficiency and conservation research agenda, including—
     - **(A)** developing innovative water supply-enhancing processes and technologies; and